 A serious effort to prevent ATO attacks that could result in the whole spectrum of retail losses – no product, no payment, chargebacks to the account holder, and so on – should include continuous monitoring of user accounts to detect signs that an unauthorized user has logged in.

 To minimize fraudsters creating new accounts and exploiting the “pay later” aspect of BNPL, perhaps only paying the initial 25% and then abandoning the account, fraud teams should make sure they are conducting comprehensive device fingerprinting, IP checks, and digital footprinting.
-Naturally, these functions require software capable of real-time fraud monitoring.
+Naturally, these functions require software capable of real time payment transaction monitoring.
 This effectively stops a single malicious first-party fraudster from casually squeezing the most out of a BNPL microlender.

 Top 3 Custom Rules for Payment Fraud in Buy Now Pay Later